our-energy/imputer/README.md

 ### Substitution

-The `Substitution` class will take an existing set of values and use them to fill in any gaps.
+The `Substitution` strategy will take an existing set of values and use them to fill in any gaps.

 ```php
 $keys = range(0, 5);